leisurelyrcxf/spermwhale/README.md

   If transaction records exists, it will check the written keys of the transaction one-by-one and consider the transaction committed in one of the following 2 cases:
   1. one of the keys written by the transaction's write intent has been cleared.
-  2. all keys written by the transaction exist.
+  2. all keys written by the transaction exist and matches the interval version recorded in transaction record (in case of write same keys multiple times)

   Please refer to TxnStore::inferTransactionRecordWithRetry() in txn/txn_store.go and Txn::CheckCommitState and Txn::Commit in txn/txn.go